-What Is a Hard Inquiry and How Does It Affect Your Credit Score?
+What Is a Hard Credit Inquiry?

 A credit report inquiry occurs when anyone requests a look at your credit report.
 All inquiries made within the past two years are cited in a dedicated section of your report, making it easy for others to get a clear sense of your credit standing.

-Some inquiries are made when a business checks your credit report to prescreen you for certain products or services without any action or consent on your part.
+Soft inquiries are made when a business checks your credit report to prescreen you for certain products or services without any action or consent on your part.

 The same applies when you ask for a copy of your own credit report, or if you give a potential employer permission to look at your report.
 These are both soft inquiries as well, as are any requests from your auto insurance company for purposes of establishing your policy premiums.